bletchking87/hangman/README.md

 ## TABLE OF CONTENTS

 ## What this project does
+This project takes a user input of a single letter, and checks if the letter is part of the random fruit word.
 ## Aim of project
 ## What I learned
+Always use return statements - otherwise nothing is stored and the function cannot be chained.

 ## Installation instructions